h5md/h5md/draft.rst

   major version number and the second element the minor version number.
 * creation_time: The creation time of the file.
 It is an integer scalar dataset representing the number of seconds since the Epoch.
+* author: The name of the author of the simulation/experiment.
+It is of the form "Real Name <email@domain.tld>", where the email is optional.

 The content of this group is::